 1 – Go Apple Picking around Düsseldorf

-Who doesn’t love a bit of time with the family spent apple picking?
+Who doesn’t love spending a bit of time with the family apple picking?
 Where I’m from, apple picking is a tradition before we celebrate Thanksgiving.
 We pick apples to make apple crisp, apple pie, and stuffing with!
 There are tons of apple orchards around Düsseldorf where you can do this, otherwise, there are also a few local apple bushes in the city that you can find on mundraub.org.

 2 – Celebrate Erntedankfest in Düsseldorf

 In early October, the small district of Urdenbach celebrates Erntedankfest with a parade, lots of beer, and delicious baked goods.
 If you’ve missed it this year, there’s no reason you can’t celebrate on your own!
-Erntedankfest is similar to Thanksgiving, it is a celebration that gives thanks for the years’ crops and harvest.
+Erntedankfest is similar to Thanksgiving, it is a celebration that gives thanks for the year’s crops and harvest.

 Explore the beautiful hiking trails in the Neanderthal Valley!
-If there’s one season in particular which is the best for hiking, it’s those chilly afternoons in the Fall.
+If there’s one season in particular that is the best for hiking, it’s those chilly afternoons in the Fall.
 While you’re at it, why not make a visit to the Neanderthal Museum as well?

 4 – Go to a Fortuna Düsseldorf Football Match

-The season has just begun, why not head to a Fortuna match this Fall?!
+The season has just begun, so why not head to a Fortuna match this Fall?!
 There’s nothing better than beer, pretzels, and football during an Autumn evening.
 If you’re more into playing sports rather than watching… well there’s no better time than now to join a local sports club!

-5 – Take a Horseback Riding Lesson at Reitpark
+5 – Take a Horseback Riding Lesson

 7 – Cycle Along the Rhine River

-The nature around Düsseldorf is beautiful in the Fall and the cycling paths along the Rhine River are evening more stunning to bike along during the colder months.
+The nature around Düsseldorf is beautiful in the Fall and the cycling paths along the Rhine River are even more stunning to bike along during the colder months.
 If you start your journey from the Media Harbour and head towards Zons, you’ll be sure to find a number of photo-worthy spots.

 8 – Go for a Drive around Düsseldorf’s ‘Country Side’

 Smaller areas like Hamm, Himmelgeist, and Zons are all great little places to visit in the Fall.
-While Düsseldorf might not be a countryside type of city, there are still many little-hidden gems on the outskirts of the city.
+While Düsseldorf might not be a countryside type of city, there are still many little hidden gems on the outskirts of the city.

 9 – Have a Fall Baking Party